Ben-Ortiz/cs419_group_project/README.md

 open 3 terminals
 1 terminal is for the server
-1 terminal is for the 1st client
+1 terminal is for the 1st app
-1 terminal is for the 2nd client
+1 terminal is for the 2nd app

 in the server terminal, type "python server.py 'YOUR IPv4 address' 8888" to start the server

-in the 1st client terminal type "python app.py 'YOUR IPv4 address' 8888" to start the 1st client
+in the 1st app terminal type "python app.py 'YOUR IPv4 address' 8888" to start the 1st app
 type "create"
 enter a username (example: alice)
 enter a password (example: alice)